wolfmanjm/kivy-smoothie-host/README.md

     Action=org.freedesktop.login1.power-off;org.freedesktop.login1.power-off-multiple-sessions;org.freedesktop.login1.reboot;org.freedesktop.login1.reboot-multiple-sessions
     ResultAny=yes

-To autostart smoopi on boot but run as the sysop user follwo the following directions...
+To autostart smoopi on boot but run as the sysop user follow the following directions...

-Install runit (sudo apt-get install runit) create a directory /home/sysop/sv/smoopi add the following files....
+1. Install runit (sudo apt-get install runit)
-(TBD)
+2. in the sysop home directory run ```tar xvf runit_setup.tar```
+3. sudo ln -s /home/sysop/sv/smoopi /etc/service

-This has the side effect of restarting smoopi if it crashes.
+smoopi is now managed by runit.
+(This has the side effect of restarting smoopi if it crashes).

+The smoopi app will start, and will also start on boot.
+(To stop it you type ```sudo sv stop /etc/service/smoopi```)

+To add a button to boot and to shutdown the rpi install a NORMALLY OPEN push button on pins 5 and 6 on the header, then you need to add the shutdown script to autostart... ```sudo ln -s /home/sysop/sv/shutdown /etc/service```